 Personas should not be made up of the average customer as there is no such thing as an average user.
 Averages are dangerous when employed for design or creating a user experience.
 They are overly influenced by extremes and don’t reflect the diversity of customer behaviour and needs.

 How do you create a persona?

-Personas can be as simple or complex as you want them to be, the important thing is that you use data you hold on customers and interviews with customers or prospects to build your personas.
-The biggest mistake people often make is that they assume they already know who their customers are, what goals they have etc. Neither do you have to conduct expensive market research or cluster analysis.
+Personas can be as simple or complex as you want them to be.
+The important thing is that you use data you hold on customers and interviews with customers or prospects to build your personas.
+The biggest mistake people often make is that they assume they already know who their customers are, what goals they have etc.

 Look at your web analytics as the Audience section in Google Analytics has information on demographics, interests and geographical location and language.
 Contact your Customer Service agents as they talk with your clients on a daily basis and check out social media to see what they say and look at their profiles.
 Find out where your customer hangout (e.g. online forums or societies they are members of) as again there may be a wealth of free information available here.

 Use descriptive headings that relate to your area of interest, such as device, time of day, behaviour and career goals.
 As you build up data on different characteristics or behaviours you will start to see patterns emerge that could suggest relationships between the profile make-up of customers and their needs and motivations.

 Don’t just look at demographics as often behaviour is the most important characteristic of individual customer segments.
 However, these patterns will help you begin to identify customer clusters that you can investigate to understand what they have in common and how they differ from each other.

 Now that you have an idea of potentially different customer segments you should get out and interview a small sample of customers or prospects who roughly fit the profiles you have so far.
 Ideally you should go and meet customers in their natural environment (i.e. where they normally browse your or your competitor’s website) as much of our behaviour is contextual and observation is often more insightful than asking direct questions.